Vnovnick/jourbooks/README.md

 ## Currently In-Progress Features

 - Shelving and Favoriting Books
-  - Creating tables in PostgreSQL to save books or a given user

 ## Completed Features

 - Create a simple login
 - Utilize Open Library's Search API to allow users to search for books
+- (12/8) Add shelve "read" books request to entry component and test new endpoint